petry078/spellblog/docs/posts/terminal-commands.md

 > Web developers love the .webp/.webm. file format.
 It is smaller and loads faster.
 But content creators hate it. .webp/.webm doesn't open on preview apps.

 > This look shit...
 Don't worry.
 I'm working on a cURL post.
+Maybe after the `dig` and the `traceroute` commands.

 <div class="wisdom">
 <img class="wisdony" src="https://upload.wikimedia.org/wikipedia/commons/2/24/Cups09.jpg" alt="">